Izin/halo-pc-2k19/README.md

 ![2K20 install folder](/doc/repository-2K20-install-folder.png)

-Then follow the instructions displayed on the window:
+This will open a command window executing our `batch` script.
+Follow the displayed instructions and report any problem on our [2K20 Discord](https://discord.gg/p9m7Gn7).

 ![2K20 installer script](/doc/repository-2K20-installer-script.png)

-And you're done for this part!
-If you encounter any error, you will probably find help in our [2K20 Discord](https://discord.gg/p9m7Gn7).
+Once finished, close the window.

 ### Manual